-As previously introduced in \cite{daSilveira:2014jla} for two-photon processes, the \kt factorisation approach allows to treat separately the hard process definition and the modelling of incoming photon fluxes.
-Unlike the collinear approximation, photons densities are left unintegrated and their transverse momentum contribution can be accounted for in the central kinematics description.
+As previously introduced in \cite{daSilveira:2014jla} for two-photon processes, the \kt factorization approach allows to treat separately the hard process definition and the modeling of incoming photon fluxes.
+Unlike the collinear approximation, photons densities are left unintegrated and their transverse momentum contribution can be accounted for in the central kinematic variables description.

 The differential cross section of a generic $pp\to p^{(\ast)}(\gamma\gamma\to X)p^{(\ast)}$ (here, $p^{(\ast)}$ conventionally expresses both the final state protonic system after and elastic or dissociative emission of the photon) can therefore be expressed as follows: \begin{widetext}